mitalina/Setup-use-a-firewall-on-windows-linux/README.md

 ### Local Testing:

-1. Should timeout or connection refused telnet localhost 23
+1. Should timeout or connection refused:

+         telnet localhost 23

-3. Should show connection failed: nc -zv localhost 23
+3. Should show connection failed:

+         nc -zv localhost 23

 ### Remote Testing:

-1. Should timeout or connection refused telnet <IP> 23
+1. Should timeout or connection refused:

+         telnet <IP> 23

-2. Should show connection failed nc -zv <IP> 23
+3. Should show connection failed:

+         nc -zv <IP> 23

 ## 5.Add rule to allow SSH (port 22) if on Linux.